 Psoriasis is a chronic papulosquamous disease affecting about 2% to 3% of the worldwide population.
 There is considerable geographic and ethnic variation in incidence.
 For example, psoriasis is more prevalent in American, Canadian, and European populations but infrequent in Native Americans and Asians.5 The onset is typically in the third decade, with a second peak in the sixth.6 Psoriasis is characterized by an increased epidermal turnover rate,7 leading to thickening of the epidermis and accumulation of scale.
 Certain areas of the skin are preferentially involved, including the scalp, groin, elbows, knees, umbilicus, and lumbar spine.8 The disease follows a chronic relapsing course characterized by remission and exacerbation.
 About 20% to 30% of patients develop psoriatic arthritis.
 Additionally, there is an increased risk for cardiometabolic diseases and possibly an association with other comorbidities such as chronic renal disease, inflammatory bowel disease, hepatic disease, certain malignancies, infections, and mood disorders.9

 The etiology of psoriasis is multifactorial.
 Environmental factors such as drugs, smoking, drinking, diet, infections, and mental stress play a role.10 Additionally, there is a genetic/epigenetic component, as is shown by the high concordance for disease in monozygotic twins.11 Initially, linkage analysis of multiple affected psoriasis families have identified at least 12 chromosomal loci, so-called psoriasis-susceptibility regions (PSORS), that were considered likely to harbor psoriasis genes.
-Later, genome-wide association studies, which analyzed single nucleotide polymorphisms (SNPs) in psoriasis and control patients, have identified over 50 regions associated with risk for psoriasis.
-Genes that have ...
+Later, genome-wide association studies, which analyzed single nucleotide polymorphisms (SNPs) in psoriasis and control patients, have identified over 50 regions associated with risk for psoriasis. ...